sparkflows/sparkflows-docs/docs/databricks/databricks-connections.rst

 Here the connection is chosen in the following order of priority:

+  * Current Connection (if it belongs to the same group as the workflow)
   * Project level connection
   * Group level connection
   * Global connection